 Police arrest Kuna man in Julia Davis Park for firing weapon near downtown Boise

-Police arrested a man for unlawfully firing his weapon near downtown Boise on Saturday night.
+Police arrested a man suspected of unlawfully firing a weapon Saturday night near downtown Boise.

 They found evidence indicating Ryan Owens, 43, of Kuna, took out a firearm “during a disturbance” and fired several rounds, the release said.